In Switzerland, tourists are inevitably interested in the largest and most popular cities. Geneva and Bern are two of the most popular choices.

 Bern is a must-see when you’re visiting Switzerland for the first time.
 Although I also find Geneva charming and interesting, I think that Bern is even more so.
 Despite the fact that I also like Geneva, I think Bern is even better.

-Bern has more historical significance than Geneva, not only because it’s the federal city and has a UNESCO World Heritage Old City.
+Bern has more historical significance than Geneva, not only because it’s Switzerland’s federal city and has a UNESCO World Heritage Old City.
 Geneva also has its old town, but it doesn’t retain the old-world charm as much as Bern.
 Furthermore, Bern is nearer to much of the Jungfrau Region’s beautiful mountains.

 To whom would I recommend Geneva?
 Only if you need a big, lively city would I recommend Geneva over Bern.
 Geneva is great if you need a big city with a lot of action.